 Lately, I have been exploring form with respect to Cezanne’s ideas about the sphere, cylinder and cone as the fundamental forms of Nature; and along with this, I have been using a new massing technique to try to capture that which is transitory within my subject.
 Also of late, I have been using the palette knife so as to “break surface” and move my painting into a more painterly and sculptural level.

-As such, I view Nature as a peer and engage with nature in a playful and egalitarian way.
+Philosophically, I view Nature as a peer and engage with nature in a playful and egalitarian way.
 I seek to abstract from Nature that which is significant.
-I seek to channel that which is “beyond nature” so that I am in touch the abstract organizing process that seeks to create “super natural” balance, wholeness, integration, harmony and beauty.
+I seek to almost channel that which is “beyond nature” so that I am in touch with the abstract organizing processes that create “super natural” balance, wholeness, integration, harmony and beauty.